apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-hooks.en.rst

 Traffic Server certificate selection.

-If you are running with openssl 1.0.2 or later, you can control whether the TLS handshake processing will continue after the certificate hook callback execute by calling :c:func:`TSSslVConnReenable()` or not.
-The TLS handshake processing will not proceed until :c:func:`TSSslVConnReenable()` is called.
+If you are running with openssl 1.0.2 or later, you can control whether the TLS handshake processing will continue after the certificate hook callback execute by calling :c:func:`TSVConnReenable()` or not.
+The TLS handshake processing will not proceed until :c:func:`TSVConnReenable()` is called.

 It may be useful to delay the TLS handshake processing if other resources must be consulted to select or create a certificate.